-(3) Furnishes, disposes, or delivers a passport to a person other than to the one whose name and for whose use the passport was issued, except when the applicant is a minor, a senior citizen, or physically or mentally incapacitated and the passport is released to the parent, guardian, or immediate relative: Provided, That in case of any emergency and for humanitarian reasons, at the discretion of the head of the Office of Consular Affairs or the head of the Foreign Service Post, the passport may be released to a third party upon the submission of a written authorization from the applicant;

-(4) Defaces or destroys a Philippine passport; or

-- (5) Sells, trades, pawns, mortgages, or uses an issued passport or travel document as a collateral to secure debt, or in any manner uses such passport or travel document as current or object of commerce; Provided, That in such situation, the buyer, trader, creditor, or mortgagee shall also be liable to the same extent as the passport/travel document holder. - (e) Offenses relating to multiple possession of passports; penalties.
-No person or individual may hold more than one (1) valid passport, except as provided for in Section 8 hereof, and any individual who possesses more than one (1) unexpired passport shall, for every unexpired passport found in the individual's possession, be punished by a fine of not less than One Hundred Thousand Pesos (P100,000.00) but not more than One Hundred Fifty Thousand Pesos (P150,000.00) and imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years: Provided, That the maximum fine and imprisonment shall be imposed by the court for any attempt to use or the actual use of an unexpired passport which is not in the name of the user.
+- Uses or attempts to use any passport issued or designed for the use of another or any supporting document for a passport application which belongs to another; or - Uses or attempts to use any passport or supporting document in violation of the conditions or restrictions therein contained, or of the rules prescribed pursuant thereto; or - 3) Furnishes, disposes, or delivers a passport to an person other than to that in whose name and for whose use it was issued, except when the applicant is a minor, a senior citizen, or physically or mentally incapacitated and the passport is released to the parent, guardian or immediate relative: Provided, That in case of any emergency and for humanitarian reasons, at the discretion of the head of the Office of Consular Affairs or the head of the Foreign Service Post, the passport may be released to a third party upon the submission of a written authorization from the applicant; or - 4) Defaces or destroys a Philippine passport; or - 5) Sells, trades, pawns, mortgages or uses an issued passport or travel document as collateral to secure debt, or in any manner uses such passport or travel document as current or object of commerce; Provided, That in such situation, the buyer, trader, creditor, or mortgagee shall also be liable to the same extent as the passport/travel document holder; - e) Offenses relating to multiple possession of passports; penalties.
+No person or individual may hold more than one (1) valid passport, except as provided for in Section 7 hereof, and any individual who possesses more than one (1) unexpired passport shall, for every unexpired passport found in the individuals possession, be punished by a fine of not less than Fifteen thousand pesos (P15,000.00) but not more than Sixty thousand pesos (P60,000.00) and imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years; Provided, That the maximum fine and imprisonment shall be imposed by the court for any attempt to use or the actual use of an unexpired passport which is not in the name of the user.